booorayan/naive_bayes_knn/README.md

 # Classifying Mail as Spam or Not and Predicting Whether One Survives An Accident

-#### This project uses machine learning classification models to predict whether passengers will survive a ship accident
-#### and also classify mails as spam or not.
+#### This project uses machine learning classification models to predict whether passengers will survive a ship accident and also classify mails as either spam or not.
 #### It achieves these two objectives separately using different ML classification models.

 #### The link to the dataset used for predicting whether a passenger will survive an accident or not is provided here: https://www.kaggle.com/c/titanic/download/train.csv